Scout24/appmon4j/README.md

 ### MultiStateProvider

 *   Expose several State Values by one Reportable instance.
-Usefull if one single Reportable wants to delivery multiple State values, especially if the count of States may vary over time.
+Useful if one single Reportable wants to delivery multiple State values, especially if the count of States may vary over time.

 ##### Examples